numsim-group/klimakoffer/milestone3/milestone3_constantcoeff.md

 This equation is difficult to solve analytically.
-Hence, we introduce a simplification and consider a constant coefficient approximation by getting rid of the spacial and temporal dependence of the heat capacity and solar forcing coefficients: $C(x)$ and $(1 - \alpha(x)) S(X,t)$.
+Hence, we introduce a simplification and consider a constant coefficient approximation by getting rid of the spatial and temporal dependence of the heat capacity and solar forcing coefficients: $C(x)$ and $(1 - \alpha(x)) S(X,t)$.
 We do this by computing area averages in space and averages in time to obtain